Eugene Grace

 Grace led the company through World War I, tripling the company's steel output over the course of the war.
 By 1929, through several acquisitions, the company operated nine major steel plants.
 He is quoted as saying "Gentlemen, we are going to make a lot of money." when informed of the outbreak of World War II in 1939.
 He was right, as Bethlehem Steel quickly became one of the major steel suppliers of the war, as well as constructing many ships for the United States Navy.
 The company constructed 1,127 ships for the U.S. military during the war years.
 In 1941, he received the second highest salary and compensation package in the U.S., $522,637.
 During his career, Grace earned a reputation for strident anti-unionism.

-After the war, Grace led the company to retool for peace time, and they changed focus to building bridges, including the Verrazano-Narrows Bridge, and skyscrapers.
+After World War I, Grace led the company to retool for peace time, and they changed focus to building bridges, including the Verrazano-Narrows Bridge, and skyscrapers.
 Grace was generous with the money he earned, and donated much to Lehigh University and the city of Bethlehem.
 He retired from the company in 1957.

+Death

-He died in 1960 and was buried in Nisky Hill Cemetery in a site overlooking the steel plant in South Bethlehem.
+He died on July 25, 1960 in Bethlehem, Pennsylvania at age 83.
+He is interred in Nisky Hill Cemetery, which overlooks the now defunct Bethlehem Steel plant's smokestacks and vacant manufacturing buildings in South Bethlehem.

+Legacy

+In 1997 Grace's house in Southside Bethlehem was named a historic landmark by the Pennsylvania Historical and Museum Commission, and a plaque was installed commemorating his contributions to the United States steel industry.